iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 Conversely, `or` returns either the first truthy value or the last falsey value.

-While it might seem odd that boolean functions return non-boolean values, remember that all values in Clojure in fact act as boolean values.
+While it might seem odd that Boolean functions return non-Boolean values, remember that all values in Clojure in fact act as Boolean values.
 This behaviour is useful in many situations.
-For an example, it allows you to provide default values for variables when taking
+For example, it allows you to provide default values for variables when taking
 input: